Hamas condemns Israel over images showing detained Palestinians in underwear | Law-Order

 Hani Almadhoun, a Palestinian American based in Virginia, said he saw relatives in one image including his 12-year-old nephew, and that they had no links to Hamas or other factions.
 "We strongly emphasize the importance of treating all those detained with humanity and dignity, in accordance with international humanitarian law," Jessica Moussan, ICRC Media Relations Advisor, Middle East, said in a statement.

 Husam Zomlot, head of the Palestinian Mission in London, said on X the images evoked "some of humanity's darkest passages of history."
 Palestinian politician Hanan Ashrawi said on X the incident was "blatant attempt at the humiliation & degradation of Palestinian men...stripped & displayed like war trophies".
-(Additional reporting by Reuters reporters in Beirut and Jerusalem, Writing by Timothy Heritage, Editing by Angus MacSwan)
+(Additional reporting by Reuters reporters in Beirut and Jerusalem and Humeyra Pamuk and Jonathan Landay in Washington; writing by Timothy Heritage; editing by Angus MacSwan/Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)